gravitational/teleport/rfd/0159-password-status.md

 ### Recognizing Users Who Configured Their Passwords

-Ultimately, we would like to have information about password status for as many users as possible, for the following reasons:
+Ultimately, we would like to have information about password state for as many users as possible, for the following reasons:

 1. To explicitly tell the user that they have a password configured — for example, on the account settings page.
 2. To support any other future feature that might require knowing this information.